 Modeling agencies are looking for the most simple and natural photos possible so that they can see you for YOU.
 Submit snapshots of you wearing little to no makeup: a light sweep of foundation and mascara at the most.
 Do not style your hair (but do make sure it is clean), and include photos of your hair down, and also of your hair up, pulled away from your face.
 The background needs to be plain and not distracting (standing against a plain wall works best).
 Take the photos using natural light; a friend can easily play photographer for you.
-Your digitals should include the following photos: smiling (with teeth, without), non-smiling, up-close headshot(s), left and right side profiles, and a full-length shot (both facing the camera and turned away from camera).
+If you have any friends currently learning fashion design than make sure to take his or her advice on your wardrobe selection.
+Your digitals should include the following images: smiling (with teeth, without), non-smiling, up-close headshot(s), left and right side profiles, and a full-length shot (both facing the camera and turned away from the camera).
 Your outfit should consist of a t-shirt (solid color) and jeans.

 Do your research about the modeling agency you sign up with

 Before submitting to every modeling agency on earth and seeing if anything sticks, do your research.
 Make a list.
 First, and most importantly, is this agency legit?
 Can their business be easily verified, and do they have any bad reviews?
 Is this modeling agency currently accepting models with your look and stats?
 What is the modeling agency's submission process (specific guidelines vary by agency, but you should be able to find this info on their website)?
 Who are the agency's past and present models?
 What are the modeling agency's most recent campaigns?
 Are they working with established brands and companies?
 Do you WANT to have this agency represent you, meaning you will be representing them in turn?
 Once you find the modeling agencies that you feel confident to be a good fit for you, submit digitals to your top picks.
 After you submit your digitals if you receive a call to meet with an agency in- person, do even more research prior to the meeting.
-Brush up on big fashion designers, who the 'it' supermodels are at the moment, current events from the fashion/beauty/modeling world, etc. You don't need to be a walking "fashion model encyclopedia" by any means- just be aware and informed.
+Brush up on prominent fashion designers, who the 'it' supermodels are at the moment, current events from the fashion/beauty/modeling world, etc. You don't need to be a walking "fashion model encyclopedia" by any means- be aware and informed.

 Learn to embrace rejection

 Mentally prepare yourself for rejection- a lot of it.
 You MUST be able to handle having doors shut in your face without a second thought.
-Even the most stunning supermodels to ever walk the planet were told "NO.” In fact, they were told "NO" multiple times, many ways, by countless people.
+Even the most stunning supermodels to ever walk the planet were told "NO." They were told "NO" multiple times, many ways, by countless people.
 Rejection is part of the territory.
 The sooner you not only understand but accept that, the better off you will be.
 Don't base your self-worth on appearance or anybody else's approval of you.
-Start practicing now: challenge yourself to shrug off any and all criticism you receive this week.
+Start practicing now: challenge yourself to shrug off any criticism you receive this week.
 See if it was easy or difficult.
 The harder it was, the more you need to grow a tougher skin.
 Are you offended that you were just told to grow tougher skin?
-If so, that's exactly the point!
+If so, that's precisely the point!
 Start practicing the ability to let all criticism roll off your back!
 But don't worry, everybody is capable of learning this skill with enough practice.
 A good mental mantra to keep in mind when it comes to rejection is: "Every 'NO' is just one 'NO' closer to a 'YES.'"

 Make yourself constantly look better

 Take care of your skin, hair, body, and health.
-Like it or not, modeling is an aesthetically-driven industry, and beauty/appearance is undeniably important.
+Like it or not, modeling is an aesthetically-driven industry, and beauty/appearance is undeniably essential.
 (That being said, you can still make it as a commercial model regardless of physical beauty or body type.)
 However, for fashion models, the height/weight standards are more rigid and inflexible than with any other genre in modeling.
 There's not much you can do about genetics, but it IS up to you to make the most of the genetics you were given.

 If you do not fit the current fashion model requirements (height/weight), there are many other genres in the modeling industry that you can pursue instead.
 Please read this article on the types of modeling to learn which genres you may be a good fit for.

 When you book a job, you are representing both yourself and your agency.
 When you are on set, treat EVERYONE with respect.
 If your makeup artist was given a specific directive, which she followed, but you hate the way she did your makeup… well, that's too bad.
 She did her job, so now do yours.
-Go produce some killer photos, regardless of your personal makeup preference, and without saying mean things about the makeup artist to others.
+Produce some killer photos, regardless of your makeup preference, and without saying mean things about the makeup artist to others.
 Respect and courtesy will take you a LONG way in your modeling career!